segmentio/segment-docs/src/connections/sources/source-functions/index.md

   </tr>
 </table>

-### Built-in Dependencies
+### Runtime and Dependencies

+Source Functions are run using Node.js 10.x.
 The following dependencies are pre-installed in the function environment:

 - atob v2.1.2
 - aws-sdk v2.488.0